madeirasquared/shanti-mathias/writing.md

 **zines**

 Mostly Good Ideas is the publishing imprint for my zines.
-You can find a full copy of [How to have a low-carbon adventure](https://mostlygoodideas.nz/zine) I might upload the full copies of my portent zines when there are more additions to the series.
+You can find a full copy of [How to have a low-carbon adventure](https://mostlygoodideas.nz/zine).
+I also have a series of zines about portents that will be uploaded in full one day.
 More zines are under way!
-The zines that I love most though are one-off zines produced for one specific person, a form of communication I can only wholeheartedly endorse!